 Human immunodeficiency virus, or HIV, is a virus that is spread in a number of ways.
 HIV is spread by blood, semen, vaginal fluid or breast milk from an infected person entering the body through the mouth, vagina, anus, tip of the penis or cuts in the skin.
 HIV attacks the body’s immune system.
 Over time, HIV develops into AIDS (acquired immune deficiency syndrome), this is not a separate virus but is a condition composed of the symptoms of HIV.

 Those with HIV may experience flu-like symptoms two to four weeks after the infection has taken place.
 This includes fever, sore throat, muscle ache and headache.
 HIV cannot be cured, but if caught early it can be effectively controlled with medication and those with the condition can live full and healthy lives.

 Left undiagnosed, HIV attacks the body’s immune system, making it easier for harmful infections and illnesses to take advantage of the weakened immune system.

 STIs are a serious subject, but an important part of our overall health so it’s important we talk about them in the right way.
-Practising safe sex and having regular check-ups is the best way to look after ourselves.
+Practicing safe sex and having regular check-ups is the best way to look after ourselves.
 If you are experiencing any of the above symptoms or are worried you might have contracted an infection, speak to a healthcare professional as soon as you can.
 The more we talk about STIs the less taboo the subject gets.
-You can find out more useful from The World Health Organization.
+You can find out more useful info from The World Health Organization.

 Discover more ways to look after yourself with our guide on how to carry out a self-breast exam.
 Natural Cycles is the birth control app that teaches women about their bodies.
 Are you interested in finding out if our hormone-free birth control could work for you?